JonKing93/pfdf/docs/guide/rasters/intro.rst

 All pfdf commands that produce a raster will return a *Raster* object as output.
 You can use the ``values`` property to retrieve the raster's data grid, but it's often useful to use the :ref:`save method <pfdf.raster.Raster.save>` to save the raster to the indicated filepath::

+    # Save to file
     >>> araster.save('my-file.tif')

 By default, this method will not overwrite existing files, but you can use the ``overwrite`` option to change this::

+    # Save to file and overwrite any existing file
     >>> araster.save('my-file.tif', overwrite=True)

 You can also use the ``driver`` option to specify the file format for filepaths with non-standard extensions::

+    # Save a GeoTiff with an unusual extension
     >>> araster.save('my-file.unusual', driver='GTiff')